New drug delivery mechanism could aid breast cancer treatment

 Mobile Cancer Screening Connector

-The UF Health Cancer Center's mobile cancer screening bus is outfitted with leading-edge technology to bring a range of cancer screening and health care services directly to the communities it serves.
-The bus is the first of its kind in North Central Florida.
+The UF Health Cancer Institute's mobile cancer screening vehicle is outfitted with leading-edge technology to bring a range of cancer screening and health care services directly to the communities it serves.
+The mobile vehicle is the first of its kind in North Central Florida.

 NCI Designation